rohitkhode/paper-datepicker/README.md

 # paper-datepicker
-A date picker web component with Polymer 1.2
+A material design date picker component with Polymer 1.0